ramblerapp/rambler/README.md

 ## How to help

-- If you have ideas and would like to help in programming, UI design or funding, you may email us at: kickstarrtv@proton.me .
+- If you have ideas and would like to help in programming, UI design or funding, you may email us at: ramblertv@mail.com .
 Thanks!

 ## Source